Xtendera/IFD/README.md

 ## Options

-The only options right now are `dupeEnabled` and `dupeChance`.
-They can be modified through the config.yml file located in the plugins -> IFD folder. `dupeEnabled` controls if the dupe works at all, and `dupeChance` sets the percentage of the time this dupe will work. `dupeChance` **HAS** to be a number between 0 and 100.
-You can effectivly disable the dupe by setting `dupeChance` to 0, but changing `dupeEnabled` is more resource efficiant because it doesn't load the dupe class into memory.

-By defualt, `dupeEnabled` is set to true and `dupeChance` is set to 5 (which is the dupe rate on SweetAnarchy most of the time).
+The is only one option right now: `dupeChance`.
+This controls, between 0 and 100, how likely it is for the dupe to work.
+If it is set to zero or less, the dupe is not loaded at all to preserve resources.
+If it is set to more than 100, then the value is automatically set to 5, which is the defualt dupe chance on the SweetAnarchy server.